Skip to content

 What can be edited Literally everything You can only cut from point A to B

-Format Unless encoding in lossless you'll always lose a little bit of quality Lossless!
+Format Unless encoding in lossless you'll always lose a little bit of quality No re-encoding, bitstream is untouched

-e.g you have videos with very little parts of them actually relevant (e.g archiving highlights from stream VODs)
+e.g you have videos with a long segments you know you will ever use (e.g archiving highlights from stream VODs)

 What video cutters are there?